 The student will need to acquire a pre-set number of assessment points to demonstrate competency (see chart below).
-Competency points can be accrued during:
+Competency points can be accrued during the case-based learning sessions.
+The End of Module Exam questions will not count towards the number of assessment points needed to demonstrate competency.